Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 4. Take and pass the exam

-We’ve identified the nuts and bolts of what goes into becoming a substance abuse counselor in Pennsylvania, and we’ve broken it all down into four easily manageable steps.
+We’ve identified the key components of becoming a substance abuse counselor in Pennsylvania, and we’ve broken them down into four easily manageable steps.

 1. Earn a bachelor’s degree

 CADC certification requires a minimum of a bachelor’s degree from an accredited college or university.
-If you haven’t earned a bachelor’s degree yet, it’s worth considering degrees specific to substance use disorder counseling.
-You’ll find qualifying degrees offered right here in Pennsylvania, as well as online.
+If you haven’t yet earned a bachelor’s degree, it’s worth considering degrees specific to substance use disorder counseling.
+You’ll find qualifying degrees offered both in Pennsylvania and online.

-Though they go by a number of different names, the curriculum is much the same, with local programs designed specifically to meet Pennsylvania’s CADC requirements:
+Though they go by several different names, the curriculum is much the same, with local programs explicitly designed to meet Pennsylvania’s CADC requirements:

 • Addiction Counseling